mvolkmann/blog/src/swift.md

 - How can I make all new Xcode projects default to iOS 15?
   Currently they default to iOS 14.

-- With over 3000 icons in SF Symbols, how can there be none related to sports?
+- With over 3000 icons in SF Symbols, how can there be none related to sports or pets?
+  Perhaps Apple feels that emojis should be used for these.

 - Adoption of Swift and SwiftUI would be much higher if there was a way to generate an Android app from a Swift app.